astonzhang/Parameterization-of-Hypercomplex-Multiplications/README.md

 ```
 @inproceedings{zhang2021beyond,
   title={Beyond Fully-Connected Layers with Quaternions: Parameterization of Hypercomplex Multiplications with $1/n$ Parameters},
-  author={Zhang, Aston and Tay, Yi and Zhang, Shuai and Chan, Alvin and Luu, Anh Tuan and Hui, ‪Siu Cheung and Fu, Jie},
+  author={Zhang, Aston and Tay, Yi and Zhang, Shuai and Chan, Alvin and Luu, Anh Tuan and Hui, Siu Cheung and Fu, Jie},
   booktitle={International Conference on Learning Representations},
   year={2021}
 }